Morality and Epistemic Judgement

 Subjects: Philosophy Metaphysics/ Epistemology Moral Philosophy;

-Moral judgments attempt to describe a reality that does not exist, so they are all false.The most interesting argument against the moral error theory is the argument from analogy.
-According to this view, the theory should be rejected because it would seriously compromise our practice of making epistemic judgments--judgments about how we ought to form and revise our beliefs in light of our evidence--and could undermine systematic thought and reasonthemselves.
-Christopher Cowie provides a novel assessment the argument from analogy, reasoning that it fails because moral judgments are unlike judgments about how we ought to form and revise our beliefs in light ofour evidence.
+Moral judgments attempt to describe a reality that does not exist, so they are all false.
+This is the moral error theory, a deeply troubling yet plausible view that is now one of the canonical positions in moral philosophy.
+The most compelling argument against it is the argument from analogy.
+According to this, the moral error theory should be rejected because it would seriously compromise our practice of making epistemic judgments - judgments about how we ought to form and revise our beliefs in light of our evidence - and could undermine systematic thought and reason themselves.
+Christopher Cowie provides a novel assessment of the recent attention paid to this topic in moral philosophy and epistemology.
+He reasons that the argument from analogy fails because moral judgments are unlike judgments about how we ought to form and revise our beliefs in light of our evidence.
 On that basis, a moral error theory does not compromise the practice of making epistemic judgments.
-The moral error theory may be true after all, and if it is then we will simply have to live with its concerning consequences.
+The moral error theory may be true after all, Cowie concludes, and if it is then we will simply have to live with its concerning consequences.

 Christopher Cowie obtained his PhD from the University of Cambridge in 2014.
 He subsequently worked as a Research Fellow at Fitzwilliam College, Cambridge.
 Cowie is currently Assistant Professor in Philosophy at the University of Durham.